Department of History Diversity Committee

 - Katia Chaterji (Graduate Student Representative)

 Upcoming Diversity (DIV) Courses in the Department of History:

 The University requires all undergraduates to take a minimum of 3 credits, approved by the appropriate school or college, that focus on the sociocultural, political, and/or economic diversity of the human experience at local, regional, or global levels.
 This requirement is intended to help you develop an understanding of the complexities of living in increasingly diverse and interconnected societies.
 Courses that fulfill the diversity requirement focus on cross-cultural analysis and communication; and historical and contemporary inequities such as those associated with race, ethnicity, class, sex and gender, sexual orientation, nationality, ability, religion, creed, age, and socioeconomic status.
 Course activities should encourage thinking critically about topics such as power, inequality, marginality, and social movements, and support effective cross-cultural communication skills.

-Diversity Resources and Links
+Diversity Resources, News and Links

 Diversity Statement - The Department of History's diversity statement.

 Diversity at the University of Washington - The University of Washington's main diversity website.

 Bias Incident Advisory Committee - This committee collects information and advises the vice president for Student Life and the vice president for Minority Affairs and Diversity on reports of bias-related incidents that may impact the University of Washington community.